-Need a new garden project?
+Need a new garden project for your kiddos?
 Build your feathered friends a cute place to nest and dine.
-These birdhouse ideas are easy and adorable!
-Whether you’re looking for a complete DIY project or a fun way to dress up pre-made birdhouses, you’ll find lots of inspiration here.
+These DIY birdhouse plans are easy and adorable!
+Whether you’re looking for a complete DIY project or a fun way to dress up pre-made bird houses, you’ll find lots of inspiration here.

 Our gardens are our peaceful havens, right?
 And hearing the birds singing and seeing them at our feeders is a welcome delight on those lovely spring and hot summer days.
-Adding some birdhouses to your outdoor experience is just the ticket for more serenity.
-And the birds with thank you!
+Adding some homemade birdhouses to your outdoor experience is just a ticket for more serenity.
+The birds will thank you!

 1. Birdhouse Chandelier

 Wouldn’t this birdhouse chandelier look amazing in your garden?
-It’s a great way to revamp a chandelier body that no longer fits with your interior decor.
+It’s a great way to revamp a chandelier body that no longer fits with your interior decor using simple tools.
 You can find birdhouses at a craft supply store or you can build your own simple version.

 Grab an old chandelier from a thrift store.
-And, get ready to create your birdhouse chandelier:
+And, get ready to create your own birdhouse chandelier: